Journalists win Nobel Prize for 'courageous' freedom of expression fight'

 The committee said Ressa, who co-founded Rappler in 2012, “uses freedom of expression to expose abuse of power, use of violence and growing authoritarianism in her native country”.

-Rappler has reported critically on the Duterte administration, including its violent anti-drug campaign killing its own citizens, and been a major player in the global fight against social media disinformation.
+Rappler has reported critically on the Duterte administration, including its violent anti-drug campaign killing its own citizens, and has been a major player in the global fight against social media disinformation.

 For years Ressa has been persecuted through the courts with charges ranging from cyber libel to tax fraud, all believed to be linked to efforts to stifle Rappler’s public interest journalism.
 In less than two years the Philippine government filed ten arrest warrants against her.
 She was jointly named Time magazine’s Person of the Year in 2018 for her “fearless” work in the face of such threats.